Are you planning a trip to Japan in July?

 During this time, the country experiences frequent rain and high humidity levels.

-However, the rainy season does not necessarily mean constant rainfall every day, and there are still plenty of sunny days to enjoy.
+However, the rainy season does not necessarily mean constant rainfall every day, and plenty of sunny days remain to enjoy.

 Temperature

-In Hokkaido, for example, temperatures are much more temperate, while the beaches of Okinawa are a good retreat at this time of year.
+For example, temperatures are much more temperate in Hokkaido, while the beaches of Okinawa are a good retreat at this time of year.

-Humidity can be a major factor to consider when traveling to Japan in July.
+Humidity can be a major factor when travelling to Japan in July.

-The high humidity levels can make the heat feel more intense, and it can also make it difficult to stay comfortable outdoors.
+The high humidity can make the heat feel more intense and make it difficult to stay comfortable outdoors.

-It is important to stay hydrated and wear lightweight, breathable clothing to help combat the humidity.
+Staying hydrated and wearing lightweight, breathable clothing to help combat the humidity.

 During this time, the summer celebrations get going.